orthecreedence/wookie-doc/views/docs/hooks.md

 Looks great!
 Right?
 Not quite there yet.
 There are two things that could go horribly wrong:

-1. The client could just not wait for use to send "100 Continue", in which case we wind up with the same problem as before.
+1. The client could just not wait for us to send "100 Continue", in which case we wind up with the same problem as before.
+It's in the HTTP spec that a client must not wait indefinitely for the "100 Continue" header to come through if it sends an "Expect: 100-continue" in the request.
+The length is waits is up to the client, so we have to be prepared for this possibility.
-1. The client could just not send chunked data to this route, meaning we don't have a chance to tell it to wait for us to send the body over.
+1. The client could just not send chunked data to this route (ie, it doesn't send "Expect: 100-continue" and doesn't use "Transfer-encoding: chunked"), meaning we don't have a chance to tell it to wait for us to send the body over.

-However, you have one more trick up your sleeve:
+However, you have one more trick up your jedi sleeve:

 ```lisp
 ;; note here we specify both :suppress-100 *and* :buffer-body